Blog

 The Complete Salesforce CPQ Implementation Guide

-But what is CPQ in Salesforce?
+But what is Salesforce CPQ (Configure, Price, Quote)?

 Salesforce CPQ Implementation Process